yetanotherco/aligned-layer/docs/0_internal/setting_aggregator_address.md

 cast call --rpc-url <RPC_URL> $ALIGNED_SERVICE_MANAGER_ADDRESS "alignedAggregator()(address)"
 ```

-You should see that the returned address matches the returned address matches the address from `./contracts/script/output/<DEPLOYMENT_FOLDER>/aligned_deployment_output.json`
+You should see that the returned address matches the address from `./contracts/script/output/<DEPLOYMENT_FOLDER>/aligned_deployment_output.json`

 ## 5. Change the value of `alignedAggregator` within AlignedServiceManager.sol